Scrappy Quilts

 Meloney quilted this one, and I liked what she did with it.

 This one was made from fabric scraps, and made with a class as I taught it at my local quilt guild.
 As I was teaching, I "borrowed" scraps from everyone in the class, which makes it quite special to me.
 There are also four non-scrappy stars in it, challenge stars from Retreat 1999.
+This quilt is not for sale

 This is one of my favorite quilts.
 It is made of hundreds of scraps that were given to me.
 They are a variety of fabrics, including blends and synthetics and of course, good old cotton.
 I used Kay Wood's bias tube method to make it.